 Pasting: Copy content from any source and paste where indicated.
-Immediately the page will display the copied content and be ready for reading with the PQ Pop-up App.
+Immediately the page will display the copied content and be ready for reading with OLSN.
 Once the paste process is complete the Process button will change and become a Reset button.
 Clicking the reset button will reset the page to be ready for a new paste or for typed text entry.

 Typed Entry: Type text into the input box and press the process button.

-Font Size: Once the content has been pasted or typed and processed, clicking/touching the left side of the font size button will decrease the size of the font.
-Clicking/touching the right side of the font size button will increase the size of the font.
+Font Size: Once the content has been pasted or typed and processed, clicking or touching the left side of the font size button will decrease the size of the font.
+Clicking or touching the right side of the font size button will increase the size of the font.

-PQs (pronunciation cues) are visible differences in the appearance of letters that tell readers which of a letter’s (or group of letters’) possible sounds is actually to be heard/spoken in the word they are looking at.
-There are three types of Pcues: Single Letter Simple, Single Letter Exception, and Group Letters.
-PQs can be learned by just using the PQ Pop-up and paying attention to the way letters look and sound.
+PQs (phonic clues and pronunciation cues) are visible differences in the appearance of letters that tell readers which of a letter’s (or group of letters’) possible sounds is actually to be “heard” in the word they are looking at.
+There are three types of PQs: Single Letter Simple, Single Letter Exception, and Group Letters.
+PQs can be learned by just using OLSN and paying attention to the way letters look and sound.
 However, if you are interested in learning the logic behind PQs, click here for a guided tour.

 PQs for Reading:

-Read our article on the ‘case’ behind this way of learning to read.
+Read our ‘case’ for this way of learning to read.

-HOW IT WORKS: Every time a student encounters a word she or he doesn’t recognize, they touch or click it.
+HOW IT WORKS: Every time a student encounters a word she or he doesn’t recognize or understand, they touch or click it.
 This brings up a pop-up box containing the word.
-Clicking on the word in the pop-up results in visual and audible ‘cues’ that reduce and often eliminate the (letter-sound-pattern) confusions in the word.
+If they recognize the word but don’t understand it or need to read it in another language, they click on the Word Explore button and open the Reference Panel.
+If they don’t recognize the word, clicking on the word in the OLSN pop-up results in visual and audible ‘cues’ that reduce and often eliminate the (letter-sound-pattern) confusions in the word.
 With each click, the cues advance through a consistent series of steps that reveal (where applicable): the word’s segments, long and short sounds, silent letters, letter-sound exceptions, and groupings (blends and combinations).
 At each step, the student uses the cues to try again to recognize the word.
 If they can’t, they click again.
 If all of the cues (seen and heard) after the initial clicks aren’t sufficient to recognize the word, a final click causes the pop-up to animate (visually and audibly) the ‘sounding-out’ of the word and lastly, the playing of the word’s sound as it is normally heard.

-The PQ App is a stand-alone App, Chrome browser extension, or embeddable script that works with ANY word in any html content (soon PDFs), and that can be used by learners of all ages (preschoolers and up) to interactively learn their way to proficient reading.
-By learning the simple 3 steps of using the app and then simply using the app, learners will learn to read in the most neurologically efficient way possible.
+OLSN is a stand-alone App, Chrome browser extension, or embeddable script that works with ANY word in any html content (and PDFs when used in “MyStuff”).
+OLSN can be used by learners of all ages (preschoolers and up) to interactively learn their way to proficient reading.
+By learning the simple steps of using the app and then simply using the app, learners will learn to read in the most neurologically efficient way possible.
 The pages in this site use the embedded script so that installation of the App or Chrome browser extension is not required to experience the tool.
-Installing the stand-alone PQ App will provide the PQ Pop-Up functions exhibited by these pages to virtually every page on the web.
+Installing the stand-alone OLSN App will provide the same word learning support functions exhibited by these pages to virtually every page on the web.

-To install the Chrome browser extension and add the same PQ App functionality experienced on these pages to the html pages of the web and your local machine (soon PDFs) click the following button:
+To install the Chrome browser extension and add the same OLSN functionality experienced on these pages to the html pages of the web and your local machine click the following button: